-The goal of the graph data processing (GDP) course is to provide a broad introduction to effective graph algorithms in data science and network analysis.
+The goal of the graph data processing (GDP) course is to provide a broad introduction to graph algorithms in data science and machine learning.

 The course features two modules: